sasabosnic/rgz/openbsd/vultr-upgrade.md

 # Upgrade OpenBSD on Vultr

-If you have [OpenBSD installed on Vultr](vultr.html) and want to upgrate it, then backup your data first.
+If you have [OpenBSD installed on Vultr](vultr.html) and want to upgrade it, then backup your data first.

 ## Prepare